elicharlese/ForSure/README.md

 ### Basic Example

-Here's a basic example of what a `.fs` file looks like:
+Here's a basic example of what a `.forsure` file looks like:

 ```forsure
 root: